JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 <span class="caption" STYLE="font-size:85%"> Source: [Wikipedia](https://commons.wikimedia.org/wiki/File:Mutation_and_selection_diagram.svg). </span>

 The COVID highlights two key mechanisms of evolution by natural selection.
-First, mutations introduce variation, next, natural selection picks out the variation best suited to the current environment.
+First, mutations introduce variation; next, natural selection picks out the variation best suited to the current environment.
 If natural selection is a car driving up a fitness hill, then mutations are the car’s fuel.
 But like a car’s fuel doesn’t influence its driving direction, mutations seem to arise independently of their fitness effect.
 The result is clear separation between the two steps of evolution: improvements in fitness only arise from selection, not mutations.
 We might therefore hope for lots of mutations, giving natural selection enough variability to choose from.

 But here’s the catch: most mutations actually decrease an organism’s fitness.
 The reason: organisms are very complex machines, optimised by evolution over a long period of time.
 And most changes to a complex, highly optimised machine diminish rather than improve its functioning---suggesting mutations should occur at a very low rather than a high rate.
 And indeed, mutation rates *are* extremely low.
 In humans and other vertebrates, for example, on average only 1 base pair in every $10^8$ (hundred million) is replicated incorrectly.
 The replication machinery could therefore copy the famous Kandel, Schwartz & Jessel textbook almost 40 times without making a mistake![^2]